malramsay64/phd-thesis/05_Crystal_Melting/results.md

 pressures. {#tbl:crystal_spinodal}

-The Spinodal temperatures in @tbl:crystal_spinodal represent the highest temperature for studying melting.
+The Spinodal temperatures in @tbl:crystal_spinodal represent the highest temperature for which is it possible studying melting.

+### Melting Point

 ## Melting Rates